memgraph/docs/docs/import-data/files/cypherl.md

   ]}>
   <TabItem value="docker">

-If you installed Memgraph with Docker, run the client using the following command, but be careful of four things:
+If you installed Memgraph using Docker, run the client using the following command, but be careful of four things:
 <ol>
   <li>Use the first command in Docker installed on Linux and macOS, but use the second command in Windows because PowerShell doesn't support the &lt; character.</li>